 Weed is Making a Massive Difference in People’s Lives

-The Sanjay Gupta Weed Documentary puts faces and names to those who are in dire need of cannabis as the only remedy that works to alleviate their pain and suffering.
+The Sanjay Gupta Weed Documentary puts faces and names to those who are in dire need of cannabis to potentially help alleviate their pain and suffering.
 One highlighted story is that of Matt and Paige Figi, who fought to give their daughter Charlotte an opportunity to live a normal life.
 After using a form of marijuana low in THC and high in CBD, Charlotte recovered from the endless attack of seizures that conventional medicine had failed to cure.

 Charlotte’s father wonders in one clip,